The Photosphere Emission Spectrum of Hybrid Relativistic Outflow for Gamma-ray Bursts: INTRODUCTION

 Note that there are significant differences between our work and the study of photosphere emission from a hybrid relativistic outflow by \cite{Gao2015} .
 On one hand, \cite{Gao2015} only considered a pure blackbody for the thermal component \citep{Ree1994,Me2002}, rather than the probability photosphere here.
 On the other hand, the main purpose of their work is to compare the flux of the blackbody and that of the non-thermal component, for hybrid outflows with different compositions.
 While our work focuses on the shape of the observed spectra for different hybrid outflow.

 The paper is organized as follows.
 In Section \ref{sec:calcu}, we describe the calculations of the photospheric emission spectrum for a hybrid outflow within the probability photosphere model, including the energy injections of impulsive injection and more reasonable continuous wind.
 The calculated spectral results and parameter dependencies are shown in Section \ref {sec:result}.
-In Section \ref{sec:dis}, we discuss the influence of magnetic dissipation and the radiative efficiency for our photosphere model.
-The conclusions are summarized in Section \ref{sec:conclu}.
+In Section \ref{sec:dis}, we discuss the influence of magnetic dissipation and the radiative efficiency for our photosphere model, the assumption of angle-independent luminosity, and impact of the synchrotron emission.
+The conclusions are summarized in Section \ref {sec:conclu}.